nsbgn/pandoc.mk/README.md

 [YAML](http://www.yaml.org/spec/) are lightweight, understandable, and easy to modify.
-In the spirit of the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), I glued a couple of standard tools into `snel`, a method for generating PDF documents and static websites.
-The method encourages a radical separation of style from
-content: source text and data are converted to documents and graphs by a clean and transparent process, documented in the Makefile.
+In the spirit of the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), I glued a couple of standard tools into `snel`, a method for generating documents and static websites.
+The method encourages a radical separation of style from content: source text and data are converted to documents and graphs by a clean and transparent process, documented in the Makefile.
+It provides a common base for all prose-heavy projects --- be it a thesis, a resume or a website.

 This repository consists of two parts, both of which, I hope, may prove useful to someone: